 -The front end is the website’s display(presentation) part that visitors interact with.
 (Ex. a web page)

 -The back end is the logical part of the website that contains storage & managing content.
-(Ex. files stored on servers like scripts & content database) With the back end, developers can develop, organize, & manage the content before they publish it to the front end.
+(Ex. files stored on servers like scripts & content databases) With the back end, developers can develop, organize, & manage the content before they publish it to the front end.

-However, a headless CMS operates differently than the traditional CMS.
+However, a headless CMS operates differently than a traditional CMS.
 As its name suggests, it removes the head(front end) from its body(back end).
 This means it decoupled front-end tools from the back-end management tools that are on the same installation.

 Now come to the next question;